Inzhenerka/docs.getdbt.tech/website/docs/docs/about-dbt-extension.md

 After installation, you may want to configure the extension to better fit your development workflow:

 1. Open the VS Code settings by pressing `Ctrl+,` (Windows/Linux) or `Cmd+,` (Mac).
 2. Search for `dbt`.
-On this page, you can adjust the extension’s configuration options as to fit your needs.
+On this page, you can adjust the extension’s configuration options to fit your needs.

 <Lightbox src="/img/docs/extension/dbt-extension-settings.png" width="30%" title="dbt extension settings within the VS Code settings."/>